kvdnberg/peerreview/README.md

 ## Laravel 5.0: installation instructions

-For Netwervers: using netwerven vagrant box:

 1. clone this repo on your machine
+2. copy .env.example to .env and change the parameters for database etc.

+For Vagrant Box (Netwerven)
-2. in the repo dir, run: project --ip-address=192.168.10.2xx
+3. in the repo dir, run: project --ip-address=192.168.10.2xx
-3. vagrant up
+4. vagrant up
-4. vagrant ssh
+5. vagrant ssh

+For Server as well as Vagrant box:
-5. adjust apache config (sites-enabled/000-default), replace /var/www/app with /var/www/public
+6. adjust apache config (sites-enabled/000-default), replace /var/www/app with /var/www/public

-6. copy .env.example and change database parameters.
+For Server:
 7. composer install
-8. sudo npm install
-9. gulp (will be added to composer later)
-10. php artisan migrate
-11. Change database/seeds/UserTableSeeder to add a user that can edit the peer review board
-12. php artisan db:seeds

 Any remarks or additions?
 Send them to karin < at > netwerven < dot > nl